evansbenj/2023_CLP.md/2023_clp_kmers.md

 ```

 # Make intersection sum for all samples within each sex
 This requires a kmer to be present in all samples from a given sex.
-This should cut down on background stemming from sample-specific SNPs
+This should cut down on background stemming from sample-specific SNPs.
+This needs to be done using pairs of samples, then pairs of paired sample databases, etc until there are two kmer dbs that each have kmers that are present in all individuals from each sex

 ```
 #!/bin/sh